terryluan12/Inventro/README.md

   Run tools such as `flake8` and `isort` locally to maintain formatting and style consistency.

 ## Deployment Guide
+For deployment, you can easily deploy using Docker, and Kubernetes!

 ### Prerequisites
 - Git